-As a Therapeutic Optometrist and Optometric Glaucoma specialist, Dr. Murrell is capable of diagnosing and treating a wide variety of eye disorders including Glaucoma, Dry Eyes, Allergies, Uveitis, Cataracts and Macular Degeneration.
+As a Therapeutic Optometrist and Optometric Glaucoma specialist, Dr. Murrell is capable of diagnosing, treating, and co-managing a wide variety of eye disorders including Glaucoma, Dry Eyes, Allergies, Uveitis, Cataracts and Macular Degeneration.
 Patient conditions such as diabetes, high blood pressure, high cholesterol and many autoimmune diseases may manifest in the eye without visible symptoms to the patient.
-Early detection and treatment is critical in preventing irreversable damage.
+Early detection and treatment is critical in preventing irreversible damage.
 We incorporate the latest medical training and technology to help diagnose and treat these diseases.

 Glaucoma is the second leading cause of blindness in the United States, making it an important public health priority.
 Although there are several factors that cause glaucoma, all types of glaucoma are characterized by damage to the optic nerve.
 This damage prevents the brain from receiving appropriate visual information, resulting in vision loss.
 If you experience any change in vision, contact an eye care provider immediately for a full examination.